 So we lay on her lawn, looking at the wide, blue sky, listening to Elton John.
 The song Daniel was her favorite.
 Kim had an older brother named Daniel who she’d lost, and the song served as a tribute, a reminder of what she’d lost.
 By the time side A of Goodbye Yellow Brick Road was over we were holding hands.
 I felt compelled to kiss her.
 We hung out for a little while longer, holding hands, kissing; but by the end of the last side of the album, I felt ready to move on.
 I kissed her one last time before heading back home.

 By the time the weekend was over and we’d returned to school, it was as if nothing had happened, as if we both knew we had just needed that moment to shake off the loneliness that had been plaguing us both—that it had been enough.

 Things would fall apart quickly from that point on.
 I would soon begin to hang out with a group of troublemakers from my new home in the Riverdale Village apartment complex we’d moved to.
 I would spend the next nine months transforming from straight A student to an alcoholic, juvenile delinquent.
 I didn’t know then that I would nearly get arrested a few times, tag along for a gangbang behind Middlesex Library, only to be turned away once I got there—“not the one with the glasses,” the girl would say—I would even help burn a cross.

 All that would come later.
 However, on that warm, late winter day in 1982, I just needed to feel like I belonged somewhere, again.
 For the briefest moment, Kim gave me exactly that.
-If only I had buried myself in that, in Kim’s kind offer of friendship, I might’ve avoided the dark spiral I would soon fall into.
+If only I had buried myself in that, in Kim’s kind offer of friendship, I might’ve avoided the dark spiral I was about to fall into.